DanteASC4/toomanycharts/IAMTHEDUCK.md

 **Update2**
 You know what, actually I'm going to be opinionated here & not expose that option.
 For now.
 I think the 'details' side of things is something I will come back to for everything but I don't want to get too caught up in every little possible thing to add currently.

+# 8/21/2025

+And now I'm thinking of re-adding `labeColors` and it would just be used for all types of labels.
+Hmmm...
+Ok!
+It's a simple addition so I digress.